EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 `__author__` or `__credits__`, and `__doc__` respectively.
 If no version is found, a dummy version is substited.
 `PluginInfo.name` uses the info returned from `plugin_start3`.

 NB: As legacy plugins do _not_ support reloading, any attempt to reload or unloading these will throw a `NotImplementedError`

+#### Shimming events

+The `MigratedPlugin` class has a lookup table that tells it what func names to look for and what they should map to in new event terms.

+Once a given function name has been found, another LUT that contains functions to break an event object out into the argument format that the methods expect.

+Finally, the function is wrapped with an event handler on the `MigratedPlugin` instance, which will breakout the event it is passed, pass the breakout to the legacy function, and return the result from the legacy function back to the event source.

 ### Post instantiation of class